Skip to Main Content

 Cardinal, D., Goodfish Lake Cree Nation.
 Treaty 6.
 Lives in Edmonton.
 Oral teaching. personal communication.
 April 4, 2004.

-Thank you to Lorisia MacLeod (James Cree Nation), NorQuest College's Elder in Residence, Lekeyten, and NorQuest College's Indigenous Student Centre for developing guidance around citing Indigenous Elders and Knowledge Keepers in APA.
+Thank you to Lorisia MacLeod (James Smith Cree Nation), NorQuest College's Elder in Residence, Lekeyten, and NorQuest College's Indigenous Student Centre for developing guidance around citing Indigenous Elders and Knowledge Keepers in APA.

 The printed MLA Handbook (9th edition) does not include any guidance on citing Indigenous Elders and Knowledge Keepers.
 However, the digital MLA Handbook has endorsed the following guidelines, developed by Lorisia MacLeod of NorQuest College.